-I’d been to Paprika a couple of times before, and the experience being good on those occasions, it seemed the perfect place to head to for a Sunday brunch with the family last week.
+I’d been to Paprika Hot Rock a couple of times before, and the experience being good on those occasions, it seemed the perfect place to head to for a Sunday brunch.

 Seating is both outdoor and indoor; the former is a sit-out with hard back wooden chairs and the latter has a lounge seating.
 We chose to sit out as the buffet spread was placed outside, and it seemed reasonably pleasant at the time.